 If staff pay is so complex in the hospitality industry, why are businesses not always using experts in payroll to manage the process?
 Historically, payroll is one of those areas which we pass onto a junior staff member or family member to take care of.
 Hospitality businesses need to stop doing this.
-They need to make sure they are on top of the legislation relating to hospitality pay and conditions, and engage help where required.
-To use a well known quote, “if you think it’s expensive to hire a professional to do the job, wait until you hire an amateur”.
-It is so important that businesses ensure that those who are managing the payroll function are trained and skilled to do so, or else the penalties and repercussions can be huge.
+They need to make sure they are on top of the legislation relating to hospitality pay and conditions and engage help where required.
+To use a well-known quote, “if you think it’s expensive to hire a professional to do the job, wait until you hire an amateur”.
+The question “how much should I pay my staff” is so important and businesses must ensure that those who are managing the payroll function are trained and skilled to do so.
+Or else the penalties and repercussions can be huge.

 Some top tips to managing payroll for the hospitality industry are discussed below: